drug-design/course/docs/chapters/conformational-analysis.md

 ### One Conformer Represents a Whole Family

-The geometrical differences within a given family are in the amplitude and numerical values of the torsion angles; however from the qualitative point of view they are all the same.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='conformational-analysis/one-conformer-represents-whole-family-a7b114ea'><i class='fa fa-play' aria-hidden='true'></i></button>The geometrical differences within a given family are in the amplitude and numerical values of the torsion angles; however from the qualitative point of view they are all the same.
 *[nce]: New Chemical Entity: a compound not previously described.